 Being a digital nomad I’m lucky to be able to spend time hiking and cycling around the Ariège Pyrenees, particularly the Couserans.
 The Illustrated Ariège walks page outlines some of my favourite hikes.

 of the immense variety of Ariège landscapes: the high mountain ridges above the wooded valley sides, the glacier-gouged cirques – straight out of a geography textbook! – the rustic architecture and the cascading waterfalls.
-And, because this is the internet, there’s a page dedicated to photos of laid-back Ariège cats.
+For more, see my Talking Location with… article for Trip Fiction.